ericcanton/bills_app/README.md

 > install.packages("shiny", "shinyWidgets", "data.table", "DT", "lubridate")
 ```

-2. Find your computer's router IP address.
+2. Find your computer's subnet IP address (on your router).
 If you're running a modern Debian-based Linux (e.g. Debian, Ubuntu), you can do this via the `ip address` command.
 On Mac and some other Unixes, try `ifconfig`.
 These commands will give an output listing your network interfaces and their configurations.
-The `lo` interface is your `localhost` (IP address `127.0.0.1`), but your router IP will be some other interface later in the list.
+The `lo` interface is your `localhost` (IP address `127.0.0.1`), but your subnet IP will be some other interface later in the list.
 For example, you might see `eno1` for an ethernet connection to your router, or `wlp2s0` for a wireless connection.
 Supposing we are connected via ethernet, we are looking for something like:
 ```bash
 4: eno1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000
     link/ether 44:39:c4:54:b9:1a brd ff:ff:ff:ff:ff:ff